Python syntax and semantics: Object system

 In Python, everything is an object, even classes.
 Classes, as objects, have a class, which is known as their metaclass.
 Python also supports multiple inheritance and mixins.

 The language supports extensive introspection of types and classes.
-Types can be read and compared—types are instances of type.
+Types can be read and compared: Types are instances of the object type.
 The attributes of an object can be extracted as a dictionary.

-Operators can be overloaded in Python by defining special member functions—for instance, defining a method named __add__ on a class permits one to use the + operator on objects of that class.
+Operators can be overloaded in Python by defining special member functions – for instance, defining a method named __add__ on a class permits one to use the + operator on objects of that class.

 Literals

 Strings

 Python has various kinds of string literals.

 Normal string literals

 Either single or double quotes can be used to quote strings.
 Unlike in Unix shell languages, Perl or Perl-influenced languages such as Ruby or Groovy, single quotes and double quotes function identically, i.e. there is no string interpolation of $foo expressions.
 However, interpolation can be done in various ways: with "f-strings" (since Python 3.6), using the format method or the old % string-format operator.